nlesc-sherlock/punchcardjs-demo/README.md

 npm install
 ```

 Next, the software needs to be built.
 We use `npm` for that as well.
-We've defined a few built tasks under `scripts` in `packages.json`.
+We've defined a few build tasks under `scripts` in `packages.json`.

 ```sh
 # lint the typescript code